strncat(3) | append non-null bytes from a source array to a string, and null-terminate the result |

 POSIX.1-2001, C89, SVr4, 4.3BSD.

-The name of this function is confusing.
-This function has no relation to strncpy(3).
+The name of this function is confusing; it has no relation to strncpy(3).

-If the destination buffer is not large enough, the behavior is undefined.
+If the destination buffer does not already contain a string, or is not large enough, the behavior is undefined.
 See _FORTIFY_SOURCE in feature_test_macros(7).

 This function can be very inefficient.
 Read about Shlemiel the painter.